Does everyone with psoriasis develop psoriatic arthritis rash?

 There are a variety of drugs that target skin cell production or your immune system.
 These include:

-Corticosteroids: These medications mimic cortisol, a naturally-occurring anti-inflammatory hormone produced by your body.
+These medications mimic cortisol, a naturally occurring anti-inflammatory hormone produced by your body.
 These are normally taken by mouth and can help reduce inflammation.
 Injected forms can provide temporary inflammation relief.

 Long-term use can result in facial swelling and weight gain.
 It may also increase your risk for osteoporosis.

-Disease-modifying antirheumatic drugs (DMARDs): These medications suppress the chemicals in your body that cause inflammation.
+These medications suppress the chemicals in your body that cause inflammation.
 This can help reduce prevent joint damage.
-DMARDs are typically taken by mouth.
+DMARDs are typically taken by mouth but can also be injected.

-Biologics, which are a subset of DMARDs: These medications can prevent inflammation on a cellular level.
+These medications can prevent inflammation on a cellular level.
 Biologics are typically injected.
-There are two different types of biologics: anti-tumor necrosis factor-alpha drugs and ustekinumab.
+The main types of biologics are anti-tumor necrosis factor-alpha drugs, abatacept, and ustekinumab.
 Each blocks different proteins within the body.

-Your risk for infection may increase while taking biologics, because these work by suppressing your immune system.
+Your risk for infection may increase while taking biologics since they work by suppressing your immune system.

-Natural or artificial light in controlled amounts can be used to reduce your psoriasis rash.
+Natural or artificial light in controlled amounts can be used to reduce psoriasis rash.

 Common approaches include:

-UVB light machine: Exposing your rash to UVB radiation produced by a light machine for small amounts of time a few times a week can help reduce inflammation.
+Exposing your rash to UVB radiation produced by a light machine for small amounts of time a few times a week can help reduce inflammation.
 Dermatologists often have UVB machines for home use.
-You can also buy them commercially for home use.
+You can also buy them commercially to use at home.

-Excimer laser: An excimer laser, which concentrates more powerful UVB radiation on the psoriasis spots, is a more targeted method to control the rash.
-This is used in a doctor's office and usually requires fewer sessions than other UV treatments.
+An excimer laser, which concentrates more powerful UVB radiation on psoriasis spots, is a more targeted method to control the rash.
+This is used in a doctor’s office and usually requires fewer sessions than other UV treatments.

-Talk with your doctor about whether there are home or in-office sessions are right for you.
+Talk with your doctor about whether home or in-office sessions are right for you.

 Certain lifestyle changes can also help control itching and inflammation.

 Although rash is a common indicator of PsA, you can develop PsA without having a rash.
-About 15 percent of people develop PsA without previously having psoriasis.
+About 15 percent of people develop PsA without previously having psoriasis, estimates the National Psoriasis Foundation.
 Sometimes, people develop PsA and psoriasis at the same time.

 In these situations, it’s important to be aware of what the other symptoms of PsA are.